 Get complete lesson plans, schedule and teaching notes for the entire year.
-Package includes the level 430 American Literature Parent Guide and accompanying American Literature Student Guide.
-Package also includes all of the American Literature books scheduled in these guides.
+American Literature Package includes the level 430 American Literature Parent Guide and accompanying American Literature Student Guide.
+Package also includes all of the American Literature books for high school scheduled in these guides.

 Overview of the Literature